 Most years, some of us make our way to the National Pilgrimage at Our Lady's Shrine at Walsingham.
-In 2011, the National was on Monday 30 May.
+In 2016, the National will be on Monday 30 May.

 For a great many years St Peter's has supported the work of the Oxford Mission in India.
 A quiet corner of Anglo-Catholicism, the Oxford Mission helps poor Indians.

 For a number of years in the recent past, we had the pleasure of the ministry from time to time of Fr Jonathan Ewer SSM, the then Provincial of the Society of the Sacred Mission.

 The West Indian Association of Service Personnel (formerly the West Indian Ex-Servicemen's Association has its headquarters in Clapham Manor Street, opposite the Church.
 WIESA offers advice and support for ex-service men and women from the West Indies and their dependents.
 WIESA holds its Remembrance Sunday service at St Peter's.